it-all/Spaghettify/README.md

 CODING NEW FUNCTIONALITY
 Create a new directory under Domain/Admin or Domain/Frontend and create a Model/View/Controller there as necessary.
 Model these files after existing functionality such as Domain/Admin/Marketing/Testimonials (single database table functionality so uses CRUD) or Domain/Admin/Admins (joined database tables so mostly custom code).
 Define a new global constant for the route name in init.php
-Add the route(s) in routes.php
+Add the route(s) in routes.php.
-If authorization is required at a resource or functionality level, add them to the 'adminMinimumPermissions' key in config.php, then add AuthorizationMiddleware to the route for resource authorization in routes.php
+If authorization is required at a resource or functionality level, add them to the 'adminMinimumPermissions' key in config.php, then add AuthorizationMiddleware to the route for resource authorization in routes.php.
+If this is new admin functionality, add a link to it in NavAdmin.php.

 <a name="eh">Error Handling</a>